-This conclusion is based purely on the dates on the tombstones, and not based on the rise and fall of a political power such as the Kingdom of Aceh and Samudera Pasai, which are assumed the main agents of disseminating the art of Acehnese tombstone.
+This conclusion is purely based on the date on the tombstone, not based on the rise and fall of a political power such as the Kingdom of Aceh and Samudera Pasai, which are assumed the main agents of disseminating the art of Acehnese tombstone.
 It cannot be denied that there is a relationship between the spread of culture and political power.
 However, in the case of tombstones, only Busatanus Salatin recorded an order from a ruler to send tombstones from Aceh to Pahang.
 The order should not be interpreted as the interference of political power in the distribution of tombstones, because it is familial in nature (non-political and economic).